 Jane was born in the original Canterbury in merry old England and Alex spent his childhood in the Selwyn area just out of Christchurch.
 In 2012 they met in the Sunshine Coast in Australia and moved to New Zealand in 2015.

 In their spare time they enjoy exploring the Peninsula and spending time with their two children.
-If beer is your thing ask them about their latest batch of homebrew.
+If beer or cider is your thing ask them about their latest batch of homebrew.

 Banks Peninsula, on which Akaroa is located, was created millions of years ago by a volcanic eruption.
 You can still see traces of the lava flows when you take one of the outer harbour dolphin cruises.